piyush5807/JBDL1/README.md

 # JDBC           ->         Lecture 3 (By Piyush)
 # JPA-EXAMPLE-BOOK ->       Lecture 6 (By Piyush)
 # JPA-EXAMPLE-BOOK-JOINS -> Lecture 8 (By Piyush)
+# FOR SPRING SECURITY USING OAUTH DOWNLOAD THE SOURCE CODE FROM https://spring.io/guides/tutorials/spring-boot-oauth2/